3D Sensing And Imaging Market Size and Share

 3D Sensing And Imaging Market Analysis by Mordor Intelligence

-The 3D sensing and imaging market size stands at USD 13.16 billion in 2025 and is projected to rise to USD 25.37 billion by 2030, translating to a 14.02% CAGR over the forecast period.
+The 3D sensing and imaging market is expected to grow from USD 13.16 billion in 2025 to USD 14.98 billion in 2026 and is forecast to reach USD 28.65 billion by 2031 at 13.84% CAGR over 2026-2031.
 Rapid integration of depth sensors in mid-tier smartphones, accelerating deployment of solid-state LiDAR in advanced driver assistance systems, and growing demand for real-time 3D medical imaging anchor this growth trajectory.
 Advancements in vertical-cavity surface-emitting laser (VCSEL) chiplets, coupled with lower-cost 3D semiconductor stacks, are eroding price barriers and expanding use cases across industrial inspection and climate analytics.
 Meanwhile, supply-chain exposure to gallium arsenide epi-wafer shortages and evolving biometric privacy regulations temper the near-term outlook but have not derailed investment programs by automotive, healthcare, and consumer-electronics OEMs seeking spatial intelligence at scale.
 Incumbent semiconductor vendors use portfolio breadth and wafer-level manufacturing control to retain leadership, yet specialized depth-sensing startups are closing the performance-per-dollar gap through AI-optimized algorithms and chiplet architectures.

 Key Report Takeaways